 - Start drawing the family tree.
 It’s easier to find one parent-child relation and then draw around it.
 Relationships like grandfather-grandson are not good relationships to start with.

 - Make additions to the diagram with every piece of information.
 Try not to make another diagram because then it will be another task to connect both diagrams and you’ll end up wasting time.

 - With the help of the complete diagram, answer the questions.

 Sol: The first sentence gives an idea of the family but mentions no relationship, but all other lines are actual information.
 As mentioned above it’s better, to begin with, the parent-child relationships.
 We find that the third sentence mentions a parent-child relationship i.e. X is the only son of W who’s a brother of U. Therefore, the diagram is as follows

 Now we should look at all the information available.
-It tells more about U, X or W. The second line tells us more about U. So, we’ll depict that into the diagram.
+It tells more about U, X, or W. The second line tells us more about U. So, we’ll depict that in the diagram.

 Now we shall add the leftover information and the one that fits the most in the current diagram is the relationship between X and Y.

 We have almost completed our tree diagram by using the final information which is about Z who is a female since it is told that her husband had died.
 And V is her daughter-in-law.
 Therefore, she’s the mother of U and W.

 We have seen an example of a blood relation puzzle.
 Once you draw the diagram, you can answer any question.
 Other blood relation puzzles have to be solved in these steps only.